Bernhg4/pscp-algorithm-ba-thesis/README.md

 # Paint Shop Coloring Problem

-This Python project focuses on developing an algorithm to solve the **Paint Shop Coloring Problem**, a well-known NP-problem.
+This Python project focuses on developing different algorithms for the **Paint Shop Coloring Problem**, a well-known NP-problem.
 The goal is to build the solution step-by-step, improving the algorithm’s performance.

 ## Table of Contents